 - Fear of running out.

 Solution: Think again.
 Is availability really the problem?
-Unless you live remotely, I’m skeptical.
+Unless you live remotely, I’m sceptical.
 Even the great toilet paper scare of 2020 was a non-issue.

 - Fear of scarcity.